-Florida Tech is surrounded by thriving aerospace organizations/companies like NASA/Kennedy Space Center, Patrick Air Force Base, Boeing, Northrop Grumman, Embraer, GE, Harris and Piper Aircraft – all who provide internship and employment opportunities to students working towards a master's degree in aerospace engineering.
+Florida Tech is surrounded by thriving aerospace organizations/companies like NASA/Kennedy Space Center, Patrick Air Force Base, Boeing, Northrop Grumman, Embraer, GE, Harris, and Piper Aircraft—all of whom provide internship and employment opportunities to students working towards a master’s degree in aerospace engineering.

-Additionally, a large number of major high-tech engineering companies such as Harris Corp., Siemens USA, Boeing Company and Northrop Grumman are nearby, often providing internships, assistantships or even employment.
+Additionally, many major high-tech engineering companies such as Harris Corp., Siemens USA, Boeing Company, and Northrop Grumman are nearby, often providing internships, assistantships, and even employment.

 One of the reasons so many students choose Florida Tech when researching aerospace engineering graduate programs is the academic environment.
 The low student-to-teacher ratio allows professors to work closely with graduate students on advanced research projects.
 Because many students are already working professionals, peer collaboration and faculty-led research adds valuable learning experiences.
 Florida Tech is one of the most culturally diverse educational and research institutions in Florida with a strong international presence.

 Professors at Florida Tech share a special dedication to teaching and working with students.
-Their many years of aerospace systems experience and leadership in the industry brings a depth of knowledge and "real-world" expertise to students in the classroom.
-Unlike other aerospace engineering graduate programs students might consider, Florida Tech is home to several aerospace-oriented research centers and laboratories where students can further their knowledge in four areas of specialization.
-Research projects and relevant hands-on workshops in the classroom involve concepts and systems at the forefront of engineering on a wide range of topics in aerodynamics, aerospace structures, combustion, propulsion, flight mechanics and more.
+Their many years of aerospace systems experience and leadership in the industry brings a depth of knowledge and “real-world” expertise to students in the classroom.
+Florida Tech is home to several aerospace-oriented research centers and laboratories where students can further their knowledge in four areas of specialization.
+Research projects and relevant hands-on workshops in the classroom involve concepts and systems at the forefront of engineering on a wide range of topics in aerodynamics, aerospace structures, combustion, propulsion, flight mechanics, and more.

-Aerospace engineering graduate programs like Florida Tech's also ensure that students work in outstanding experimental facilities.
-At Florida Tech students have wind tunnels to study scaled models of airplanes and aerospace parts, shock tubes for high speed and high temperature flow studies, a rocket and gas turbine engine thrust stand, a variety of apparatus for structural and materials testing and modern state-of-the-art software for computer aided design.
+Florida Tech also has outstanding experimental facilities: wind tunnels to study scaled models of airplanes and aerospace parts, shock tubes for high speed and high temperature flow studies, a rocket and gas turbine engine thrust stand, a variety of apparatuses for structural and materials testing, and modern, state-of-the-art software for computer-aided design.

-Students at Florida Tech can work side-by-side with professionals in some of the most prestigious names in engineering through challenging aerospace engineering internships in system/system design, manufacturing and testing, computational fluid dynamics and simulation, research and development of complex system for extra terrestrial operation.
+Students at Florida Tech can work side-by-side with professionals in some of the most prestigious names in engineering through challenging aerospace engineering internships in system/system design, manufacturing and testing, computational fluid dynamics and simulation, research, and the development of complex systems for extraterrestrial operation.
 Some of these organizations include:

 These aerospace engineering internships and assistantships allow graduate students to get hands-on experience at leading aerospace companies and government laboratories in aerodynamics and fluid dynamics, aerospace structures and materials, space flight dynamics and controls, and combustion and propulsion.

 Outside of aerospace engineering internships, conducting advanced research is a hallmark of every program at Florida Tech.
-The university is often awarded grants from NASA, the U.S. Air Force, the U.S. Navy and the National Science Foundation.
 Faculty members are engaged in a wide range of research topics which graduate students can participate and contribute including:

-Students have an opportunity to work with regional and international research organizations including NASA, Department of Energy, Department of Defense, Florida Department of Transportation and the Federal Aviation Administration.
+Students have an opportunity to work with regional and international research organizations including NASA, the Department of Energy, the Department of Defense, the Florida Department of Transportation, and the Federal Aviation Administration.